Registry Mechanic virus removal guide

 To eliminate Registry Mechanic Trojan.Clicker our malware researchers recommend scanning your computer with Spyhunter.

-Registry Mechanic is not the only program operates as Trojan.Clicker malware, a couple of other examples are Microsoft Cleaner and Registry Doctor.
-As a rule, such programs are promoted using deceptive methods/ways, in this case through a deceptive website that is designed to look like an official, legitimate page.
-We strongly recommend to make sure that a desired program is legitimate before downloading and installing it.
+Registry Mechanic is not the only program operates as Trojan.Clicker malware.
+A number of other examples are Microsoft Cleaner and Registry Doctor.
+Generally, these programs are promoted using deceptive methods - in this case, through a deceptive website that seems official.
+We strongly advise that you ensure that all programs are legitimate before downloading and installing them.

 How did Registry Mechanic infiltrate my computer?